Constitution

 • Graduate Advising

-Two faculty shall each be assigned to Transfer/Probationary and Graduate Advising.
-One of the Graduate Advisor shall also act in the role of the Graduate Coordinator as mandated by the Division of Graduate Studies.
+At least two faculty shall each be assigned to Transfer and Graduate Advising.
+One of the Graduate Advisors shall also act in the role of the Graduate Coordinator as mandated by the Division of Graduate Studies.
 The Graduate Advisors shall be responsible for Graduate Admission.
 All In-Residence Faculty shall be assigned one advising task and are expected to offer at least one hour per week for advising.

 All In-Residence Faculty should participate in recurring one-time events.
-The Department shall document and publish participation of such activities.
+The Department shall document and publish participation in such activities.

 There shall be five standing committees: